Roland Andrew Sweet

 including CRAYFISHPAK, multigrid solvers for elliptic problems, vectorized versions of the fast Fourier transforms, parallelized versions of the cyclic reduction algorithm, preconditioned conjugate gradient methods and numerous others.

 Research and career

 He was a son of Fred and Blanche (Aubin) Sweet.
 After graduating from St. Petersburg High School in 1958, he served for two years in the U.S. Navy.

 He studied at St. Petersburg Junior College and then obtained a BS in Mathematics from Florida State University in 1963.

-He obtained Ph.
-D. from the Computer Science department at Purdue University and he joined Computer Science Department at Cornell University in 1967 as an associate professor.
+He obtained Ph.D. from the Computer Science department at Purdue University in 1967, supervised by John Stanley Maybee, and he joined the Computer Science Department at Cornell University in 1967 as an associate professor.
 He joined the University of Colorado's Mathematics Department as a tenure-track professor in 1970.
 At that time he was consulting at the National Center for Atmospheric Research.

 He received tenure in 1974 and continued to teach as an associate professor until 1980.